rovyo/FastFlags-Collective/README.md

 <h1 align="center"><img src="https://github.com/pizzaboxer/bloxstrap/raw/main/Images/Bloxstrap.png" width="28"/> FastFlags Collective</h1>

-###### why is he so mad over a github list? lmao. boosting a server for a fastflags that is public for everyone to find?
-Thats kinda crazy.
-Just buy krampus at this point if your really wanna exploit and you have enough money to buy it go for it.
-###### just because this repo has abusable fastflags doesnt mean we are encouraging users to use this as an advantage to ruin other peoples experience in the game.
+<h6 align="center">Why is he getting so worked up over github list for Roblox FastFlags?
+Boosting a server for a publicly accessible feature like fast flags seems a bit excessive.
+If you really want to exploit, They could just purchase <a href="https://www.krampus.gg/">Krampus</a> instead.
+Merely because this repository highlights abusable fast flags doesn't imply we're promoting using them to unfairly impact others' gameplay.
+Remember, exploiting in Roblox goes against their ToU, and we don't support such activities.
+For more information, see Roblox's <a href="https://en.help.roblox.com/hc/en-us/articles/203312450-Cheating-and-Exploiting">Cheating and Exploiting</a> policy and <a href="https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use">Terms of Use</h6>

 ##### Version: 8.6.0 [4/1/2024]
 * **117 Currently Listed**